-The wisdom teeth are your third molars that erupt towards late adolescence or early adulthood.
-In certain cases there is either not enough space for them to erupt and/or they erupt irregularly.
-In order to prevent infections or periodontal issues it is recommended that you remove your wisdom teeth.
-However, your dentist first evaluates your wisdom teeth before making the decision to remove them.
+The wisdom teeth are your third molars that erupt either in late adolescence or early adulthood.
+In certain cases there is either not enough space for them to erupt or they erupt irregularly.
+In order to prevent infections or periodontal issues, it is recommended that you remove your wisdom teeth.
+However, your dentist will first evaluate your wisdom teeth before making the decision to remove them.

 Call us to make

 Wednesday: 9:00 AM – 6:00 PM

 The wisdom teeth appear in the oral cavity when there is supposed to be enough space for them, which typically occurs between the ages of 17 to 25.
 However, the space available is not always optimal, which often means that they grow at the wrong angle, or they remain impacted or semi-impacted (their eruption hasn't happened, or only half done).
 This is why it is recommended to extract wisdom teeth at the end of adolescence in problematic cases in order to prevent problems from developing.
 Also, the roots are not yet fully developed at this age, making extraction easier.

 Although it is routine procedure, this can cause some adolescents and/or adults to be nervous.
 If this is the case, it is important to let the team at Centre Dentaire NP know so that we can make you as comfortable as possible.

 If the wisdom teeth have not yet erupted or been extracted, several problems can develop: